Skip to Content

 Manual Configuration

-Manual configuration is a form-based editor for workflows.
-Use it when you want explicit control, or when importing an existing configuration.
+Manual configuration gives you a form-based editor for building workflows.
+Use it when you want full control over every setting, or when importing an existing configuration.

 1. Go to Workflows in Town